maikyh/Ans2Ask/README.md

   -  Pain Points: Emily finds it challenging to connect with students who need help in specific subjects and wishes to find a platform where she can share her knowledge effectively.

 ## User Stories:
-- Story 1: As a Question Seeker, I want to create an account, so that I can start asking questions and receiving assistance from experts.
+1. As a Question Seeker, I want to create an account, so that I can start asking questions and receiving assistance from experts.
-- Story 2: As a Question Seeker, I want to browse different categories or topics, so that I can ask my questions in the appropriate context.
+2. As a Question Seeker, I want to browse different categories or topics, so that I can ask my questions in the appropriate context.
-- Story 3: As a Problem Solver, I want to search for questions related to my areas of expertise, so that I can provide accurate answers and help others.
+3. As a Problem Solver, I want to search for questions related to my areas of expertise, so that I can provide accurate answers and help others.
-- Story 4: As a Question Seeker, I want to receive notifications when someone answers my question, so that I can promptly review the responses.
+4. As a Question Seeker, I want to receive notifications when someone answers my question, so that I can promptly review the responses.
-- Story 5: As a Problem Solver, I want to receive notifications when new questions are posted in my preferred topics, so that I can contribute to discussions and provide solutions.
+5. As a Problem Solver, I want to receive notifications when new questions are posted in my preferred topics, so that I can contribute to discussions and provide solutions.
-- Story 6: As a Question Seeker, I want to earn coins or points for asking high-quality questions, so that I can use them to ask more questions in the future.
+6. As a Question Seeker, I want to earn coins or points for asking high-quality questions, so that I can use them to ask more questions in the future.
-- Story 7: As a Problem Solver, I want to earn coins or points for providing helpful answers, so that I can unlock additional features or benefits within the application.
+7. As a Problem Solver, I want to earn coins or points for providing helpful answers, so that I can unlock additional features or benefits within the application.
-- Story 8: As a Question Seeker, I want to browse through a list of top-rated problem solvers, so that I can connect with highly regarded experts.
+8. As a Question Seeker, I want to browse through a list of top-rated problem solvers, so that I can connect with highly regarded experts.
-- Story 9: As a Problem Solver, I want to receive recognition and positive ratings from Question Seekers for my helpful contributions, so that I can build a reputable profile.
+9. As a Problem Solver, I want to receive recognition and positive ratings from Question Seekers for my helpful contributions, so that I can build a reputable profile.
-- Story 10: As a Question Seeker, I want to have the option to mark a question as urgent or prioritize it, so that I can attract the attention of experienced problem solvers and receive quick responses in critical situations.
+10. As a Question Seeker, I want to have the option to mark a question as urgent or prioritize it, so that I can attract the attention of experienced problem solvers and receive quick responses in critical situations.

 ## Wireframes:
 ![MacBook Pro 16_ - 1](https://github.com/maikyh/Ans2Ask/assets/98727536/c9fb4db9-4315-4969-a339-719650ef21b8)